chingu-voyages/v17-vue-team-01/backend/README.md

     "event_id": "5e7b755606c9f25fad22248f",
     "name": "New name",
     "details": "New details",
+    "start": "New start date",
-    "date": "New date",
+    "end": "New end date",
+    "color": "New color",
+    "scheduled": false
 }
 ```
 A user needs to be logged, and event_id can be saved in local storage also (to be discussed)
-If event exists, it will be updated with the new data, only if data is not empty(if empty it will not change).
+If event exists, it will be updated with the new data, only if data is not empty (if empty it will not change).
 If event doesn't exist, it will fail with msg no event found.

 + Delete event